rvi/craftar-example-ios/README.md

 #### Advanced configuration

 The Pods.framework provided with the SDK, contains the Pods dependencies used in the CraftARSDK.
-If you are using cocoa pods in your project, you can remove the framework and add the dependencies to your *Podfile* this is how ours looks like:
+If you are using cocoapods in your project, you can remove the framework and add the dependencies to your *Podfile* this is how ours looks like:

 ```
 workspace 'catchoom-sdk-workspace'